 SCALE.
-Too many windmills need to be built to replace oil.
+Too many windmills needed to replace fossil fuels

-- Jones writes in the journal Energy Policy that during each hour of every day 3.7 million barrels of oil are pumped from wells; 932,000 tons of coal are dug; 395 million cubic metres of natural gas are piped from the ground; and 4.1 million tons of CO2 is released into the atmosphere.
+Consider the scale of trying to replace fossil fuels.
+They’re produced on a scale beyond understanding: during each hour of every day 3.7 million barrels of oil are pumped from wells; 932,000 tons of coal are dug; 395 million cubic meters of natural gas are piped from the ground.
 In that same hour, another 9,300 people are added to the global population.
-By 2100, the world will be home to 11 billion of us.
-“So the question becomes, how will they be fed and housed and what will be their energy source?
-C The numbers you start dealing with become so large that they are difficult to comprehend.”
+By 2100, the world will be home to 11 billion of us (Jones Energy Policy).

 Check out the video showing the enormous amount of material and fossil energy required to build just one windmill, and the pictures in this post which capture the 900 short tons of materials used per wind turbine.
 Now imagine 1,641,999 more of them.

 The limits to growth due to lack of material resources, especially rare earth metals for off-shore turbines (to reduce maintenance of gearboxes) would be reached long before then.

 The DOE estimates there are 18,000 square miles of good wind sites in the USA, which could produce 20% of America’s electricity in total. this would require over 140,000 1.5 MW towers costing at least $300 billion dollars, and innumerable natural gas peaking plants to balance the load when the wind isn’t blowing.
 Natural gas production is likely to peak as soon as 2018 and we don’t have the Liquefied Natural Gas (LNG) facilities to import natural gas (NG) from other countries, and NG is finite, and LNG even more so since it takes so much energy to chill it and keep it chilled at -260 F (-160 C), and the LNG ship burns 20% of the LNG fuel to deliver it (and some escapes as well along the way).